jnsoft/dotnet_api/README.md

 ## API Key

 ### Using middleware
-* Applies authorization to all every method
+* Applies authorization to all methods
 * Works with both minimal api and controllers

+### Using auth filter
+* Applies authorization to all controllers
+* Works only with controllers

+### Using endpoint filter
+* Applies authorization to all endpoints
+* Works only with minimal api

 ## Setup build environment
 ```